schmidt96oliver/Axl/docs/NOTES.md

   * Fragment has offset

 **Moving On**
-* ?? carry expected type into exprs -- or -- delete that feature
 * allow any type in string interpolation (that's a lowering problem)
 * compound assign
 * loop (how to handle arms?)